paweldow1/Violence_Berlin_May1st_1990_2026/README.md

 **2011–2026 · The scissors effect**
 Turnout grows to record highs.
 Violence falls to historic lows.
 Possible explanations: dilution of radical participants in larger crowds; institutionalisation of May Day as a festival.

-## How to publish on GitHub Pages

-1. Fork or clone this repository
-2. Go to **Settings → Pages**
-3. Set source to `main` branch, `/ (root)`
-4. Your site will be live at `https://yourusername.github.io/berlin-may1`

-No build step required — the site is a single self-contained HTML file with no external dependencies beyond Chart.js (loaded from cdnjs).

-## License

-Data from Polizei Berlin is public record.
-Analysis and visualisation code: MIT.